jade-framework/jade/README.md

 ![Jade logo](https://i.imgur.com/hxu6ISd.png)

 Jade is a framework to help users automate the deployment of JAMstack applications with AWS and GitHub.
-For more details on Jade or the JAMstack, please visit [our website](https://jadeframework.dev) or feel free to contact us directly.
+For more details on Jade or the JAMstack, please visit [our website](https://jadeframework.dev).

 ## Setup guide

-To install the Jade package, run `npm install -g @jade-framework/jade`.
+To install the Jade package, run

+    $ npm install -g @jade-framework/jade

 In order to use Jade, you will need an AWS account, a Gatsby project and a public GitHub repo.
 To get started, you may use our Gatsby template [here](https://github.com/gatsbyjs/gatsby-starter-default) or follow the official Gatsby instructions to set up a Gatsby project [here](https://www.gatsbyjs.com/docs/quick-start/).

-To provision your AWS services, run `jade init`.
+To provision your AWS services, run

+    $ jade init

 You will be prompted for the following information:

 - Your project name
 - Your GitHub repo